Find Plans in your area with your ZIP Code

 To compare the Special Needs Plans available in your area, you can use our zip code lookup tool above or click on your county below.
 If you'd like to learn more about how the Medicare Advantage SNP program works in Indiana and how it compares with other options, keep on reading.

-Who Can Enroll in a Indiana Medicare Special Needs Plan?
+Do I Qualify to Enroll in a Medicare Special Needs Plan in Indiana?

 Most people living in Indiana, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: